LuisSilva7/movieVerse-project/movieVerse-backend/README.md

    mvn spring-boot:run
    ```

+5. Stripe correct usage:
-5. In order to use Stripe, you need to setup the api key in application.properties file and the movies Id.
+   In order to use Stripe, you need to setup the api key in application.properties file and the movies Id.